Car guy or bean counter? GM's Ammann takes to the track

 Identified by Wall Street as a candidate to succeed Akerson as CEO, Ammann was no newcomer to GM's problems as he advised the automaker during its bankruptcy and restructuring when he was head of industrial investment banking at Morgan Stanley.
 His personal history with GM also predates his employment as he owns a light blue 1961 Cadillac Series 62 convertible.

 Ammann, who grew up on a dairy farm and loves to sail his Tornado Olympic-class catamaran when he's not spending time with his wife and 7- and 5-year-old daughters, feels the corporate pressure.
-He has changed about half of the 15 executives who report directly to him, hiring from General Electric, United Technologies and Deere.
+He has changed about half of the 15 executives who report directly to him, hiring from General Electric (GE.N), United Technologies (UTX.N) and Deere (DE.N).
 On Wednesday, GM hired Michael Lohscheller from VW to be CFO of its money-losing Opel unit in Europe.

 He also has worked to reshape the 4,200-person global finance team, pushing his team to provide the information someone without a finance degree can understand.